 It’s very, very interesting to see the evolution of Florida Tech over the years, I think Lynn Weaver was really the spark plug that got the university moving in the research direction.
 Through bringing money in from the Olin Foundation, he also got it moving, in terms of improving the university’s physical plan and infrastructure.
 I changed jobs, he retired, so the rest has evolved under other presidents, but when I was back there a couple months ago, I’ve got to say the university, from a physical plan point of view, is just fantastic.
 Originally, we just had three or four small dormitories on one side of campus and now we’ve got these huge living facilities for students.
 The campus has really turned into what I would call a major college campus from what it was in the formative days.
 I’m certainly proud the university has gone forward like that.

-For more on Allan Mense and research then, now and in the future at Florida Tech, check out the Fall edition of the university’s research magazine, Discovery, coming November.
+For more on Allan Mense and research then, now and in the future at Florida Tech, check out the upcoming Winter edition of the university’s research magazine, Discovery.